Failure, Repair, and Warranty Coverage

 Through our own internal testing, we have found that ignoring these critical warnings when building and generating designs with Vivado 2020.2 did not have any noticeable effects on the FrontPanel HDL or user HDL.
 You could alternatively ignore these critical warning while we work to resolve the issue with Xilinx.

-Vivado 2021.1 and later remove support for encryption keys older than five years from the Vivado version used.
-If you are using FrontPanel HDL sources with expired encryption support, you may encounter the following errors (or similar):
+Vivado 2021.1 and later removes support for sources encrypted with Vivado public keys older than five years from the Vivado version being used.
+If you are using FrontPanel HDL sources with expired Vivado public keys, you may encounter the following errors (or similar):